Followers

 The height of this ‘aquatic civilization’ came in the seventh millennium BC, when higher rainfall made rivers longer and wider, and caused lakes to burst their basins (Butzer et al., 1972; Zinderen Bakker, 1972).

 Around 7000 BC, Lake Chad expanded enormously and overflowed via the Benue and Lower Niger rivers into the Atlantic.
 In East Africa the small lakes in the Kenya rift valley and in Egypt's desert rose and many of the water systems became connected.
-This was a time of flooding and we may assume that Noah lived during this time (c.
-500-4000 BC) in the area of Lake Chad which is claimed by the natives to be Noah's homeland.
-Bor-No means "land of Noah."
+This was a time of flooding and probably when Noah lived (c.4200 BC) in the region of Lake Chad.
+The region is called Borno or Benue, both mean "land of Noah."

 The Sumerians established settlements between the Tigris and Euphrates Rivers.
-Some of these were royal cities from which the surrounding region was governed by the king or the vassal of a high king.
 The rivers and their tributaries provided abundant water for sheep and cattle.
 The Sumerian herding of sheep and cattle is a recurrent theme in early Sumerian art and literature.

 Sumerian relief from Ur showing sheep and cattle (c.
 2600 BC).

-The Sumerian city-states included Eridu, Nippur, Lagash, Kish, Ur and Uruk.
-These were shrine cities similar to those found along the Nile at Nekhen and Nekheb.
+Some of the settlements became royal cities from which the surrounding region was governed by the king or the vassal of a high king.
+The Sumerian city-states included Eridu, Nippur, Lagash, Kish, Ur and Uruk (Erech).
+These became shrine cities similar to those found along the Nile at Heliopolis, Nekhen and Nekheb.

 Among the Sumerians and Akkadians there resided a royal caste of priests who served the kings in their daily worship and also in funeral rituals.
 This practice was well established in ancient Egypt.
 Matthew J. Adams' comprehensive study (2003) addresses ancient Egyptian references to “royal mortuary complex attendants” designated by the non-compounded hntjw-š.
 He notes that land for plowing was set aside for the priest attendants of the "dual pyramid town" by royal decree (p.
 27).

-One of these sons was the Kushite kingdom builder Nimrod.
-The language of Nimrod's kingdom was likely Sumero-Akkadian.
-Nimrod's cultural context is more Kushite than Mesopotamian as he was a son of Kush (Genesis 10:8).
+NImrod was one of the Hebrew rulers who dispersed into Mesopotamia .
+He was the son of Kush (Gen. 10:8).
+The language of Nimrod's territory was likely Sumero-Akkadian.
+Nimrod's cultural context is more Nilotic than Mesopotamian.
 He is associated with Calah on the Tigris River, known today as the city of Nimrud.
 Calah (Akkadian 'Kalhu') appears to have been the northernmost point of his territory in Mesopotamia.
 Nimrod's territory extended along the Tigris between Calah and Ashur.
 Likewise, Terah's territory extended between Ur and Haran.
 In the Bible, we first meet Abraham in Ur because he was a descendant of Nimrod the Kushite kingdom builder (Gen. 10).
+Both Abraham and Nimrod were Hebrew rulers whose ancestors served as ruler-priests along the Nile.

 The shrine city of Urkesh (Tell Mozan) was between the Tigris and Euphrates rivers.
 It was inhabited before the time of the Hurrians.
 The artifacts there suggest that the Horite Hebrew priests influenced the religious symbolism.
 The Temple of the Lion is an example (2200 BC).

 This bronze foundation peg in the form of a snarling lion comes from Urkesh.
 Pegs like this were placed in foundation deposits under temple walls.
-Their appearance in northern Mesopotamia represents the adoption of a practice from the southern Horites.
+Their appearance in northern Mesopotamia represents the adoption of a practice from the Horite Hebrew.
 The earliest lion imagery dates to Naqada IIC, circa 3200 BC.
 (See Nekhen News, p.
 8.)
-Nekhen is the oldest known site of Horite Hebrew worship (4000 BC).
+Nekhen is the oldest known site of Horite Hebrew worship (4200 BC).

 No comments: